Who wins the Donovan Mitchell vs. Kyle Kuzma matchup in tonight's game?

 Donovan Mitchell & the Cavaliers

-- Cleveland grabs 44.1 rebounds per game (13th in the league) while conceding 42.8 per contest to its opponents.
-It outrebounds opponents by 1.3 boards per game.
+- Cleveland prevails in the rebound battle by an average of two boards.
+It is collecting 44.6 rebounds per game (ninth in the league) compared to its opponents' 42.6 per contest.

-- The Cavaliers hit 12.4 three-pointers per game (17th in the league), while their opponents have made 12.2 on average.
+- The Cavaliers connect on 12.6 three-pointers per game (16th in the league) compared to their opponents' 12.1.
+They shoot 35% from deep while their opponents hit 36% from long range.

 Watch the NBA on Max with the B/R Sports Add-On